“Where there is love, nothing is too much trouble and there is always time.”Abdul Baha

 To my knowledge, we’d never actually made eye contact.
 But later I learned that he’d taken notice of me too.
 He thought it was cute that I braided my hair while I was on the stair-stepper.

-I, on the other hand just thought my hair/stair routine was efficient, stoning two birds at once with and saving some time.
-Almost like paying one fee for access to a gym as well as a pool of fit, local, single men.
+I, on the other hand just thought my hair-ing while stair-ing routine was efficient, stoning two birds at once with and saving some time.
+It’s almost like paying one fee for access to a gym as well as a pool of fit, local, single men.

 What can I say, I’m a sucker for a good bargain.